DragunWF/Nickname-Randomizer/README.md

 ## Description

-Just a nickname generator to mess around with, orignally made for my group of friends.
+A nickname generator to mess around with, orignally made for my group of friends.
+It is just a small project for fun with vanilla `HTML`, `CSS`, and `JavaScript`.

 ## Links